How Probability and Non-Probability Samples Differ

 Samples are an important part of market research since making direct observations of all members of a population that are under study is generally not feasible.
 A sample is a subset of a population.
 Care must be taken to ensure that the sample corresponds with the larger population in all the ways that could be important to the research findings of the study.
 Some samples so closely represent the larger population that it is not problematic to make inferences about the larger population based on observations of the sample group.

 There are two general approaches to sampling in market research: Probability sampling and non-probability sampling.
 Probability sampling must meet the following conditions: Every unit of analysis must have the same probability of being included in the sample group, and then the mathematical probability of any member of the sample group being selected for the sample can be mathematically calculated.

-What Is Sampling Error and How Do I Know If I Have It?
+Sampling Errors and How to Know If You Have One

 When working with non-probability samples, it is important to understand the occurrence of sampling error.
 The smaller the sampling group, the greater the chance of sampling error.
 One particular type of bias is a result of non-participation.
 It is important to make understand the impact of non-participation on the overall outcome of a study.
 One example comes from the 1980 General Society Survey (GSS) in which those who did not participate in the research were found to be quite different — as a group—from those who had participated.

 The hard-to-reach group members were significantly different from their peer labor force participants—most markedly in socioeconomic status, marital status, age, the number of children, health, and sex.